Narratore/ansible-ubuntu-desktop/README.md

 ## Introduction

 I use Linux as the base operating system on my personal computers at home and work, I don't like to do repetitive work, I prefer to automate it, one work that I'd like to automate is the setup process after installing the base operating system on my laptops, I call this, the post-setup process, the requisite to automate something is document it, so I wrote a guide which helps me to do this process manually, with a script, or with a configuration management tool like Ansible.

 This repository contains documentation and ansible playbooks to automatically install all the programs I use at work and home.
-Most programs I use are open source, they are included in the official repositories of Ubuntu, in this case for Ubuntu 16.04 (xenial), I also requiere other programs wich are not open source, at least they are freely available.
+Most programs I use are open source, they are included in the official repositories of Ubuntu, in this case for Ubuntu 18.04 (bionic), I also requiere other programs wich are not open source, at least they are freely available.

 ### Objetives

 The main objetive is to automatically execute the tasks in the post-setup process, personally I run this tasks every time after installing the operating system:

  * Customize bash shell enviroment
  * Install official packages by group